LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Visible Columns**: You can right-click the column header to hide/show any column.
 There are also buttons on the left side to hide/show all columns at once.
 If the visible columns counter turns yellow that means the visible columns limit has been reached, but there are more columns to be displayed.
 You can increase this under `Settings -> Workload -> Visible Column Limit`.
 - **Window Size and Virutalization**: If you have a lot of rows and columns, and hiding them is not an option.
 Then try shrinking the Window size so they aren't all rendered on every Repaint.
 The "Virtualization" setting will only render the cells in the Scroll View.

+## Unit Tests
+Scriptable Sheets includes several hundred Unit Tests that cover key parts of the tool.
+These tests ensure that everything is working as expected and can serve as helpful references if you're making your own modifications or extending functionality.

+All tests are grouped under the "Scriptable Sheets" category in Unity’s Test Runner.
+If you prefer not to see them during testing, simply disable this category from the Test Runner UI.

+To completely remove the Unit Tests from your project, you can delete the `Tests` folder located at `Packages/com.lunawolfstudios.scriptablesheets/Tests`.

 ## Unity
 - **Additional Unity Types**: Additional Unity types like GUISkins and TimelineAssets can be found under the 'Assembly' Scan Option setting.
 If an instance of those types already exists then 'Default' Scan Option should pick them up as well.
 If you can't find a specific Unity Type it could be that it's nested under another type (e.g. Render Textures will be under Texture).
 - **Addressable Asset References**: Under `Settings -> User Interface` you can toggle "Show Read-only" to view the the internal values of Addressable Asset References.
 To view the standard Object fields disable "Show Read-only".